tmorin/homecloud-ansible/README.md

 ## Overview

-This ansible collection provides the following building blocks:
+The Ansible collection provides the following building blocks:

 - a Docker Swarm with:
-  - a layer4 load-balancer handled by `keepalived`
+  - a layer4 load-balancer handled by `Keepalived`
-  - a modern reverse proxy for UDP, TCP and HTTP handled by `traefik`
+  - a modern reverse proxy for UDP, TCP and HTTP handled by `Traefik`
-- a distributed file system handled by `ceph`
+- a distributed file system handled by `Ceph`
 - a decentralized solution to synchronize files between local/remote nodes with `Syncthing`

 The collection provides also ready-to-use stacks:

-- `influxdata` : a set of components to monitor the Docker Swarm.
+- `Influxdata` : a set of components to monitor the Docker Swarm.
-- `portainer` : a lightweight management UI to easily manage the Docker Swarm.
+- `Portainer` : a lightweight management UI to easily manage the Docker Swarm.
-- `nextcloud` : a platform providing the benefits of online collaboration without the compliance and security risks.
+- `Nextcloud` : a platform providing the benefits of online collaboration without the compliance and security risks.
-- `calibreweb` :  a web app providing a clean interface for browsing, reading and downloading eBooks using an existing Calibre database.
+- `Calibreweb` :  a web app providing a clean interface for browsing, reading and downloading eBooks using an existing Calibre database.
-- `backup` : a system based on Duplicity and CRON which backups Docker volumes.
+- `Backup` : a system based on Duplicity and CRON which backups Docker volumes.

 Additionally, Armbian images can be created for each host of the inventory.